Andrea Danti - Fotolia

 The principal goal of backup scheduling is to establish time frames to back up an entire system, multiple systems, data and databases, network files, and other critical systems and data.

 - Disaster recovery.
-Recovering and restarting critical systems, virtual machines (VMs), data files and databases.
+Recovering and restarting critical systems, VMs, data files and databases.

-- Impact of backup activities on production activities.
+- Effect of backup activities on production activities.
 A backup schedule can help keep production systems operating at peak performance, with backups occurring outside of production schedules.

 Key issues in backup scheduling